 Map Overlay: The global distribution of Average User Timing.
 Darker shades indicate a longer load time.

-All of these reports use the User Timing Sample to display the number of visitors used to calculate the average length of time for a specific action.
-By default, the App Speed sets this sample rate to 1% of total visitors, but you can adjust this setting in your app tracking code for each action you want to track.
+All of these reports use the User Timing Sample to display the number of users that are used to calculate the average length of time for a specific action.
+By default, the App Speed sets this sample rate to 1% of total users, but you can adjust this setting in your app tracking code for each action you want to track.